Sybille Witkowski: Life

 Since 2003, Witkowski has also performed as a concert singer, mainly in the field of oratorio and church music and with Lieder recitals.
 At the turn of the year 2008/2009, she was soloist in the New Year's Eve concert of the Staatskapelle Weimar.

 As a Lieder singer, Witkowski appeared in September 2010 at the Nuremberg State Theatre with songs of Romantic music.
 In November 2011, she gave a guest performance at the Robert Schumann Society in Düsseldorf as part of the song recital "Töne sind höhere Worte".
-However, her song repertoire also includes, in particular, Lieder of the turn of the century and of the modern era by composers like Gustav Mahler, Richard Strauss and Erich Wolfgang Korngold.
+However, her song repertoire also includes Lieder of the turn of the century and of the modern era, by composers such as Gustav Mahler, Richard Strauss and Erich Wolfgang Korngold.